alte-co-jp/MetroRadiance.Fork/README.md

 You can use the standard control styles by merging `"/Styles/Controls.xaml"` or `"/Styles/Control-styles.xaml"` of MetroRadiance into ```Application.Resource``` etc.
 These styles use the colors and brushes defined in MetroRadiance.
 Therefore, it will be linked to the theme change and color setting change.

-`"/Styles/Control-styles.xaml"` defines MetroRadiance styles using Keys in MetroRadiance*XXXX*StyleKey format.
+`"/Styles/Control-styles.xaml"` defines MetroRadiance styles using Keys in MetroRadiance.styles.*XXXX* format (defined in ver.
+3.0 or later) or MetroRadiance*XXXX*StyleKey format (defined in ver.
+2.4 or before).
 `"/Styles/Controls.xaml"` overrides standard control styles.
 `"/Styles/Controls.xaml"` also includes MetroRadiance styles are defined by `"/Styles/Control-styles.xaml"`.